Penitential Rite

 O most mighty and merciful God,

-in this time of grievous sickness, we flee unto thee for succour.
+in this time of grievous sickness,

 Deliver us, we beseech thee, from our peril;